The Big 4 Accounting FirmsEverything You Need to Know

 In all likelihood the Big 4 accounting firms are going to keep on growing.
 Their current growth levels of around 7% – 9% per year will continue as fees for existing projects increase and their service offerings expand.

 There are two factors that could change all this though.
-They could completely reshape the audit landscape.
+They could completely reshape the audit and accounting landscape.

 What are these factors?